davidkristoffersen/rubiks_cube/README.md

 # Rubik's Cube

-Rubik's cube is a `python` module for creating and manipulating a rubik's cube of size `n`
+Rubik's cube is a `python` module for creating and manipulating a cli rubik's cube of size `n`

 ## Prerequisites